kubees/test-infra/README.md

 <!-- BEGIN_TF_DOCS -->
 # Test Infra
-This is the test infrastructure written in Terraform, used to test e2e kubernetes cluster with our applications
+This is the test infrastructure written in Terraform, used to test e2e kubernetes cluster with our applications.
 ---
 ## Usage
 ## Requirements